-Adaptive Grand Slam Team Leader, Martin Hewitt, founded the AGS with Fieri Leadership & Development.
+Adaptive Grand Slam Team Leader, Martin Hewitt, is the founder the AGS.
 Martin served eight years as a commissioned officer with the Parachute Regiment.
 He worked on operations and training exercises in the Middle East, Africa, Europe, and North America.
 Martin was injured whilst leading his men in combat in Afghanistan.
 The injuries paralysed his right arm and ended his military career.

 Challenges Completed: Mt Denali, Mt Elbrus, Mt Kilimanjaro, Mt Aconcagua, The Geographic North Pole